legend-exp/remage/docs/rmg-commands.md

 * `GammaTwoJMAX` – Set max 2J for sampling of angular correlations
 * `StoreICLevelData` – Store e- internal conversion data
 * `UseGrabmayrsGammaCascades` – Use custom RMGNeutronCapture to apply Grabmayrs gamma cascades.
-* `ForceProductionCutsEM` – Force production cuts to be used for all processes.

 ### `/RMG/Processes/Realm`